top of page

 We understand that heritage projects often involve uncertainty.
 Our role is to bring clarity to the process, explain the likely constraints, and develop proposals that are thoughtful, realistic and well argued.

-We work on heritage and conservation architecture projects in Nottingham and across nearby parts of Nottinghamshire, including projects involving listed buildings, historic homes and properties in sensitive planning contexts.
+We work on heritage and conservation architecture projects in Nottingham and across Nottinghamshire, Lincolnshire and Leicestershire, including projects involving listed buildings, historic homes and properties in sensitive planning contexts.

 This wider regional experience helps inform our understanding of heritage planning issues, conservation-led design and the way historic buildings need to be approached in different local settings.